Trace important cultural, historical, and political developments throughout European history in the “Low Countries”- the Netherlands and Belgium.

 • Space is limited and applications are accepted on a first-come, first-served basis

 • Deadline to apply is March 15, 2020

 Title: The Amsterdam-Brussels Connection: History, Art, and Identity in the Heart of Europe

 Units: 6 units

 Introduce yourself to the cultural and political identity of the Low Countries: the Netherlands and Belgium.
 The course begins in Amsterdam, the world’s most liberal city, from where we explore the Netherlands.
-After spending more than two weeks in the Netherlands, we will continue our journey in Flanders, the Dutch-speaking region of Belgium, where we will be based in the city of Antwerp.
-On our way, we will trace important cultural, historical and political developments in European history and culture from medieval Flanders, the Dutch Golden Age, World War I and II up to contemporary multilingual, social and European identity of Belgium and the Netherlands.
-Daily field trips take us to The Hague, Utrecht, Delft, Rotterdam, Middelburg, Brussels, Ghent, Leuven, Bruges and many other places, where we will visit a range of world-famous art museums, churches, and historical sites.
-Guided visits to the Dutch House of Representatives in The Hague and the European Parliament in Brussels are also included.
+After spending two weeks in the Netherlands, we will continue our journey in Belgium, where we will be based in the city of Ghent, one of Europe’s best preserved medieval cities.
+On our way, we trace important cultural, historical and political developments in European history, art, politics, and culture from medieval Flanders, the Dutch Golden Age, Anne Frank, and the Holocaust up to the contemporary multicultural identity of Belgium, the Netherlands and the European Union.
+Daily field trips take us to The Hague, Utrecht, Delft, Rotterdam, Brussels, Antwerp, Bruges and many other places, where we will visit a range of world-famous art museums, churches, and historical sites.
+Guided visits to the Dutch House of Representatives and the European Parliament in Brussels are also included.

 This course satisfies the L&S Arts & Literature, Historical Studies, or International Studies breadth requirement.
 It is also part of the Dutch Studies major.
 Please note that academic requirements may change.
 Consult with your college/major advisor to see which degree requirements this course may fulfill.